 The correctness of a decision can’t be judged from the outcome.
 Nevertheless, that’s how people assess it.
 A good decision is one that is optimal at the time it is made, when the future is by definition unknown.
 [It is] one that a logical, intelligent and informed person would have made under the circumstances as they appeared at the time, before the outcome was known.

-Having had this very conversation with a coaching client recently, a note of caution should go to entrepreneurial readers who concentrate their attention on individuals and their business success stories.
+A note of caution should go to entrepreneurial readers who concentrate their attention on individuals and their business success stories.
 The role of luck, combined with a story telling narrative fallacy (another Taleb coined term), can provide a potent illusion of preordained and planned success that overstates skill and understates the role of luck.
 The reality is far more complex.